 The Breville Smart Oven Air Fryer Pro is the right pick for replacing a toaster oven AND air fryer in one device.
 1 cubic foot interior (fits 13-inch pizza), 13 cooking functions including: air fry, slow cook, dehydrate, proof bread.

 Why "best large": Larger interior + air fry capability = single appliance handling most cooking tasks.
 Premium Breville build, smart heating element control, includes both racks and crisper basket.
+This matches the air-fryer performance of the standalone best air fryers while adding oven versatility.

 Compromise: $399 is premium pricing.
 Counter space requirement is substantial (18.5" × 16.25").